hashicorp/consul/plugin/sign/README.md

 ~~~

 *  **DBFILE** the zone database file to read and parse.
 If the path is relative, the path from the
-   *root* directive will be prepended to it.
+   *root* plugin will be prepended to it.
 *  **ZONES** zones it should be sign for.
 If empty, the zones from the configuration block are
    used.
 * `key` specifies the key(s) (there can be multiple) to sign the zone.
 If `file` is